jamestomasino/jmpress-sample-presentation/README.markdown

 Prerequisites
 =============

-This project requires Ruby and RubyGems.
+This project requires Ruby and RubyGems and the LiveReload browser plugin.

 Installation
 ============